Marijuana dispensary owner accused of selling meth out of store

 SPIRO, Okla.
-(KNWA) — A medical marijuana dispensary store owner was arrested after allegedly selling methamphetamine to undercover agents who posed as customers at the dispensary.
+(KFTA) — A medical marijuana dispensary store owner was arrested after allegedly selling methamphetamine to undercover agents who posed as customers at the dispensary.

-Jeffrey Peregrino, 38, who owned Left-Handed Okies in Spiro, faces two counts of felony trafficking methamphetamine.
+Jeffrey Peregrino, 38, who owns Left-Handed Okies in Spiro, faces two counts of felony trafficking methamphetamine.
 He was arrested Wednesday, July 24, and is in the LeFlore County Jail.

+There is another Left-Handed Okies in Shady Point.
+It remained open as of Wednesday, July 24.

 Undercover agents reportedly bought meth twice from Peregrino.
 Both purchases happened in the office at the dispensary, according to Oklahoma Bureau of Narcotics.